TimothyTshimauswu/Banking-Customer-Behaviour-Segmentation-Engine-for-Better-Products-Marketing/README.md

 A full-stack behavioural analytics system I built to segment banking customers by spending patterns, income levels, and financial behaviour.
 The goal is to support targeted product design, improve marketing accuracy, and increase engagement and conversion.
 </p>

-A full-stack behavioural analytics system I built to segment banking customers by spending patterns, income levels, and financial behaviour.
-The goal is to support targeted product design, improve marketing accuracy, and increase engagement and conversion.

 ## Executive Summary

 This project started with my own experience as a South African banking customer.
 Standard Bank and Capitec frequently contacted me with product offers.
 Some matched my spending habits and income band.
 Others felt unrelated to my lifestyle.
 I wanted to understand how banks decide who receives credit cards, lifestyle bundles, investment products, or rewards programmes, and why some offers align while others do not.